WHAT YOU NEED TO KNOW

 - All funds you receive must be used only for educationally related expenses.

-- You must be enrolled in a degree, transfer or certificate program listed in the college catalog.
+- You must be enrolled in a certificate, degree or transfer program listed in the college catalog.

 - You must maintain Satisfactory Academic Progress.